espas-bi-it/A105kProjectRestwert/README.md

 ## Installation

 Since it's a simple setup and Projekt Restwert Zürich is limited in their admin rights, we opted to use XAMPP.

 Install XAMPP and drag-and-drop the contents of the folder into the htdoc.
 Start the APACHE and mySql process.

-**Setup for Laravel will follow.**

 ## Screenshots